dancerj/gitlstreefs/README.md

 ### Development

-There is an integration test that can be manually be ran.
+There is an integration test that can be manually ran.

 ```shell-session
 $ ./gitlstree_integrationtest.sh